OntoURL: A Benchmark for Evaluating Large Language Models on Symbolic Ontological Understanding, Reasoning and Learning: Evaluation

-In addition to the task‐based evaluation, Figure \ref{fig:domain_performance} compares the performance of Qwen2.5-7B, Qwen2.5-72B, and four domain‐specific LLMs (Finance-Chat-7B, OpenBioLLM-8B, BioMistral-7B, and SaulLM-7B) across four key domains.
+In addition to the task‐based evaluation, Figure \ref{fig:domain_performance} compares the performance of two open-domain LLMs, and four domain‐specific LLMs (Finance-Chat-7B, OpenBioLLM-8B, BioMistral-7B, and SaulLM-7B).
 For the Sciences domain, we retained only the Biology‐related tasks.
-To simplify the computation of the mean scores for the learning task, we omitted the Rouge-L scores of L1.
+To simplify the computation of the mean scores for the learning task, we omitted the scores of L1.

-As expected, the trends observed earlier hold here as well: larger models consistently outperform smaller ones, and models struggle more on reasoning and learning tasks than on understanding tasks.
-Comparing across domains, performance in Legal and the Sciences (Biology) lags behind the other two domains, with the gap most pronounced in Biology—likely a reflection of the greater complexity and specialized knowledge required.
+As expected, the trends observed earlier hold as well: larger models consistently outperform smaller ones, and models struggle more on reasoning and learning than on understanding tasks.
+Comparing across domains, performance in Legal and the Sciences (Biology) lags behind the other two domains, with the gap most pronounced in Biology, which is likely a reflection of the greater complexity and specialized knowledge required.

 In terms of model comparison, we find that the open-domain LLMs generally outperform their domain-specific counterparts, particularly on reasoning tasks.
 This supports our earlier observation on Ollm that fine-tuning for specific domains or tasks can erode a model’s generalization ability, leading to diminished performance when confronted with novel task formats.